Art-of-WiFi/UniFi-API-browser/README.md

 ```bash
 git clone https://github.com/malle-pietje/Unifi-API-browser.git
 ```
-- when git is done cloning, follow the configuration steps below to configure the settings for access to your Unifi Controller's API
+- when git is done cloning, follow the configuration steps below to configure the settings for access to your UniFi Controller's API

 Alternatively you may choose to download the zip file and unzip it in your directory of choice, then follow the configuration steps below.

 ### Configuration
-- credentials for access to the Unifi Controller API need to be configured in the file named `config.template.php` which should be copied/renamed to `config.php` before using the Unifi API browser tool
+- credentials for access to the UniFi Controller API need to be configured in the file named `config.template.php` which should be copied/renamed to `config.php` before using the UniFi API browser tool
 - please see the `config.template.php` file for further instructions
 - after following these steps, you can open the tool in your browser (assuming you installed it in the root folder of your web server as suggested above) by going to this url: `http://serverip/Unifi-API-browser/`